cabforum/code-signing/docs/CSBR.md

 ### 1.6.1 Definitions

-[EDITOR: Need to import capitalized terms used in this document.
-This means search the entire document for capitalized terms and check whether that term is listed in 1.6.1, and the decide whether to remove the capital letter or create a definition for that term.]

-Capitalized Terms are as defined in the Baseline Requirements or the EV SSL Guidelines except where defined below:
+Capitalized Terms are as defined below and in the EV SSL Guidelines:

 **Affiliate**: A corporation, partnership, joint venture or other entity controlling, controlled by, or under common control with another entity, or an agency, department, political subdivision, or any entity operating under the direct control of a Government Entity.